trmrsh/cpp-lcurve/README.md

-This is a modified version for pyclurve
+This is a modified version of lcurve for the python wrapper [pyclurve](https://github.com/lidihei/pylcurve)

-- major modification:
+- major modifications:
 - - trm/lcurve.h add Pparam(double value, double range, double dstep, bool vary, bool defined) and Constructor from arguments added by lijiao Model(//Binary and stars